List of My Happy Marriage characters: Saimori family

 The late mother of Miyo and the first wife of Shinichi.
 Sumi was also a member of the Usuba family and was telepathic.
-She died when Miyo was still a child.
-It is revealed that before her death, Sumi sealed Miyo's spiritual gift to protect her daughter from being exploited.
+She died under mysterious circumstances when Miyo was still a child.
+It is revealed that before her death, Sumi temporarily sealed Miyo's spiritual gift to protect her daughter from being exploited, though her husband Shinichi was yet to be ever aware of this.